Insights from Those Who DO Remember

 “We forget everything.
 What we remember is not what actually happened, not history, but merely that hackneyed dotted line they have chosen to drive into our memories by incessant hammering.” - Solzhenitsyn

-“The first casualty of war is the truth.”
-(Old adage).2 You don’t have to dig far into WWI and II to find distortions in the mainstream account.
-For example, see James Perloff on the five lies needed to get the USA into five wars;
+Yes, “The first casualty of war is the truth.”
+(Old adage).12 You don’t have to dig far into WWI and II to find distortions in the mainstream account.
+For example, see James Perloff on the five lies needed to get the USA into five wars;13

-read “The Secret Origins of the First World War” by Jim MacGregor & Gerry Docherty, or listen to James Corbett’s interview with the authors.
+read “The Secret Origins of the First World War” by Jim MacGregor & Gerry Docherty, or listen to James Corbett’s interview with one of the authors.

 “The road to healing begins with acknowledging the truth.” - Levi